Melissa Helquist: Director

 Sandra Salazar-Hernandez was born in East Los Angeles and lived there for 13 years.
 She has been in Utah for about 6 years and she has to say it's a good state and it gets pretty chilly at times.
 She attends Salt Lake Community College and would hope to major in Computer Science.
 Her hobbies include: playing volleyball, being a vegetarian (most of the time), volunteering around the community, reading classic/world literature books, the twitter app and all of Hayao Miyazaki films.
 She is really looking forward to being part of the Community Writing Center and meeting new people and working alongside such wonderful writers.

 Nic is a part-time musician, writer, student, and employee of the CWC.
 He is, however, a full-time human.
 He is excited to be part of the writing center and take part in creating positive change in the community as well as teaching and learning from the people of Salt Lake City.
 Nic enjoys all aspects of life, but especially the music of Radiohead.
-His poetry and photography was recently published in Folio.
+His poetry and photography were recently published in Folio.
 He also loves to travel, watch movies and chat with people about life.
-He plans on transferring to the University of Utah next year and graduating with a Bachelor’s in English.
+He currently attends the University of Utah, and plans on graduating with a Bachelor’s in English.

 Atticus Agustin Olmedo: Writing Assistant - Adult Offsite Coordinator